|240 Headlight Page

 These rectangular headlights later became standard on all U.S. 240 and 260 models from 1981-1985.

-Of course the USA versions used inferior DOT sealed beam units.
-Greatly superior E-code headlights in this size can be found pretty easily, which use H4 (high-low) bulbs for the outer lights and H1 (high) bulbs for the inners.
+Of course the USA versions used inferior U.S. DOT approved sealed beam units.
+Greatly superior E-code headlights in this size are available, which use one H4 (high-low) bulb for each outer headlight and one H1 (high) bulb for each inner headlight.

 In 1981 Volvo re-designed the front sheet metal for European 240/260 models.
-USA got left out in the cold and continued to get the old version front seen above.
+USA got left out in the cold and continued to get the old 4-headlight version seen above.

 The flat hood shown below was the same hood used on earlier flat hood 240s in Europe and USA.
 Some up-scale versions in Europe (6-cylinder cars) received a peaked hood and a different grill.

-The new sheet metal changes for 1981 Euro versions included the following changes:
+The new sheet metal changes for 1981 and later European versions included the following:

 Different front fenders to accommodate the re-designed turn signals.